CExA-project/cheat-sheet-for-kokkos/utilization.md

 | `Kokkos::LayoutLeft`   | Strides increase from the left most to the right most dimension, also known as column-major or Fortran-like | GPU |
 | `Kokkos::LayoutStride` | Strides can be arbitrary for each dimension                                                                 |     |

-By default, the most efficient layout for the current memory space is used.
+By default, a layout suited for loops on the high frequency index is used.

 <!--#ifndef PRINT-->
 <img title="Doc" alt="Doc" src="./images/doc_txt.svg" height="25"> https://kokkos.org/kokkos-core-wiki/API/core/view/view.html#data-layout-dimensions-strides